-Learning Outcomes for Nursing
+Learning Outcomes for the Nursing AAS Degree

-The Nursing curriculum is ever evolving and is created from evidence-based research to ensure that students are prepared for professional practice.
+The Nursing AAS curriculum is ever evolving and is created from evidence-based research to ensure that students are prepared for professional practice.

 This program prepares students as an associate degree nurse.
 Upon successful completion of the program, graduates will be prepared to take the national nursing licensing exam, NCLEX-RN.
 Successfully passing the NCLEX-RN is required for state licensure and professional nursing practice.

 - Function as a competent nurse assimilating all professional, ethical, and legal principles while implementing the roles of the professional nurse.